evereverland/2022/journal/2022-08-12-standing-on-the-shoulders-of-giants.md

 See https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants

-> It means "Using the understanding gained by major thinkers who have gone before in order to make intellectual progress
+> It means "Using the understanding gained by major thinkers who have gone before in order to make intellectual progress"

 * Base my observations/thinking/recommendations on evidence, prior example, clinical research
 * Display gratitude: Name sources